Electromagnetic spectrum

 mounted on an airplane?
 Then you could help pilots see in darkness or bad weather by detecting reflected radio waves.
 And if you were a camera sensitive to X rays, you could even see through bodies or buildings!
 The light we can see is only one part of all the electrical and magnetic energy buzzing around our world.
 Radio waves, X rays, gamma rays, and microwaves work in a very similar way.
 All together, this energy is called the electromagnetic spectrum.
 Let's take a closer look at what that means!

-Photo: Water drops bend (or refract) short wavelength blue light more than long-wavelength red light, which is why rainbows arc across the sky when sunlight streams through rain.
+Photo: Water drops bend (or refract) short wavelength blue light more than long-wavelength red light, which is why rainbows arc across the sky when sunlight streams through rain, making a rainbow and revealing the spectrum "hidden" inside white light.

 Light waves and other types of energy that radiate (travel out) from where they're produced are